mozilla-mobile/mozilla-vpn-client/docs/rfcs/0003-rfc-controller_refactor.md

 We will also add a new `Timer` component to keep track of how much time has elapsed since the VPN was activated.

-The `ConnectivityManager` has various connection states to keep track of which connection related task the VPN is performing at any given point.
-This means that the `ConnectivityManager` will communicate with the `Controller` so that the controller knows which state to enter at every stage.
-Here is the proposed set of `ConnectivityManager` states and how they map to the `Controller` states:
+The `ConnectionManager` has various connection states to keep track of which connection related task the VPN is performing at any given point.
+This means that the `ConnectionManager` will communicate with the `Controller` so that the controller knows which state to enter at every stage.
+During one of the iterations of this proposal, someone asked if we can have signals instead of states in the `ConnectionManager`.
+The short answer is no. While emitting a signal to notify the UI about what we should be showing the user does the same thing, we still need to keep track of the current state internally so we know what to do next in case anything goes wrong at any other point.

+Here is the proposed set of `ConnectionManager` states and how they map to the `Controller` states.
+Please note that some of these states may go away once we are further along the implementation (e.g. we may not need `ConnectionStateSilentSwitching` anymore):

 ```c++
   enum ConnectionState {